rabracho/me/README.md

 ## Aside

-Outside of data analytics and workflow automation, I also enjoy projects like the ones shown in the video below:
+Outside of data analytics and supply chain management, I enjoy projects like the ones shown in the video below:

 [Home Improvement](https://youtu.be/-fC5ADNs1rU)